 Here is a quick guide on how to issue your free LetsEncrypt SSL using cPanel.
-Before we walk you through it please take note, the SSL's will only work IF your domain resolves to our server.
+Before we walk you through it please take note, the SSL's will only work if your domain resolves to our server.
 So whether you want to install an SSL on:

 bigscoots.com